Based on historic text by Hartwell James, 1899

 Zachary Taylor was a distinguished general and the 12th President of the United States.
 Taylor was born in Orange County, Virginia, on November 24, 1784.
 His boyhood was spent on his father’s farm while acquiring education at the common schools of the neighborhood.
 When he was 24 years old, his brother, Hancock, died.
 He had held a lieutenant’s commission in the army, and Zachary now applied for it, and it was given to him.

-In 1810, Taylor was made a captain and, the same year wed Margaret Smith.
+In 1810, Taylor was made a captain, and the same year, he wed Margaret Smith.
 The pair would eventually have six children.
 His only son, Richard, would grow up to become a lieutenant general in the Confederate Army.
 One of his daughters, Sarah, would grow up to marry Jefferson Davis, the future President of the Confederate States of America, in 1835.

 Taylor did not wish Sarah to marry him, but the wedding took place anyway.
 However, Sarah would die just three months into the marriage.
 Taylor and Davis would not get along for more than a decade, only reconciling in 1847 at the Battle of Buena Vista, where Davis distinguished himself as a colonel.

 Before the engagement, the Mexican commander sent a flag of truce with a summons to surrender.
-Taylor knew the odds that were against him, but the message he sent back was: “General Taylor never surrenders.”
+Taylor knew the odds were against him, but his message was: “General Taylor never surrenders.”
 Then, he turned to his men and said: “I intend to stand here not only so long as a man remains but so long as a piece of a man is left.”
-Taylor gave his celebrated order in the battle that ensued: “A little more grape, Captain Bragg.”
+Taylor gave his celebrated order in the ensuing battle: “A little more grape, Captain Bragg.”
 The battle of Buena Vista was a brilliant conflict and a splendid victory for the Americans.

-Taylor was beloved by his soldiers, who spoke of him as “Old Rough and Ready.”
+Taylor was beloved by his soldiers, who called him “Old Rough and Ready.”
 He was strict in discipline but careless about his personal appearance.
 He seldom appeared in uniform and might easily have been mistaken for a farmer.

-In November 1847, Taylor asked permission to return to the United States, tiring of the inactive life he was compelled to lead after Buena Vista.
-He was received with enthusiastic demonstrations everywhere and was the recipient of many flattering courtesies.
+In November 1847, Taylor asked permission to return to the United States, tired of the inactive life he was compelled to lead after Buena Vista.
+He was received with enthusiastic demonstrations everywhere and received many flattering courtesies.
 Wherever he went, the people made a jubilee.
 He was elected President in 1848 but would not live to finish his term of office.

 The slavery issue dominated Taylor’s short term.
 Although he owned slaves on his Cypress Grove plantation near Rodney, Mississippi, he took a moderate stance on the territorial expansion of slavery, angering his fellow Southerners.
 Adding further fuel to the fire, he antagonized the South by advocating the integration of California (a non-slave state).

-As the Compromise of 1850 was being debated, Taylor died of mysterious causes on July 9, 1850.
+As the Compromise of 1850 was debated, Taylor died of mysterious causes on July 9, 1850.
 After attending a July 4th celebration at the Washington Monument, he became ill and died five days later.
-Shortly before his death, he called his wife to him and asked her not to weep, saying: “I have always done my duty, I am ready to die.
+Shortly before his death, he called his wife and asked her not to weep, saying: “I have always done my duty; I am ready to die.
 My only regret is for the friends I leave behind me.”
-The cause of death was listed as cholera morbus as the cholera bacteria frequently occurred during the summer months in Washington D.C.
+The cause of death was listed as cholera morbus, as the cholera bacteria frequently occurred during the summer months in Washington, D.C.
 He was buried at the Taylor Family plot in Louisville, Kentucky.